Guide to Visiting Taipei, Taiwan for the First Time

 Address: No. 34, Huaining Street, Zhongzheng District, Taipei City, Taiwan 100

-Now that you know the hotels I recommend in Taipei is all in Ximending District on this guide, I will now point out a few restaurants that I know you will enjoy as much as I did.
-As well as a couple of other pointers on where you can find some good eats in Ximending District.
+Now that you know the hotels I recommend in Taipei are all in Ximending District in this guide, I will now point out a few restaurants that I know you will enjoy as much as I did.
+As well as a couple of other pointers on where you can find some good eats in the Ximending District.

-Because what good is a guide to visiting Taipei for the first time if I don’t include a section on food!
+After all, what’s the point of a guide to visiting Taipei for the first time if I don’t include a section on food?

 Where to Find the Best Beef Noodle Soup (牛肉麵) in Ximending District

-If you don’t know by now, one of Taiwan’s most famous dish (or should I say bowl) is beef with noodle soup “niu rou mian” (牛肉麵).
+If you don’t know by now, one of Taiwan’s most famous dishes (or should I say bowls) is beef with noodle soup “niu rou mian” (牛肉麵).
 Now if you do a search on google about where the best beef noodle restaurants in Taipei, chances are you’ll come across the famous Yong Kang Beef Noodles.
-But that restaurant is not in Ximending district.
-Which I tried.
-And yes I agree it’s good.
+But that restaurant is not in the Ximending district, which I tried.
+And yes, I agree it’s good.

 Fu Hong Beef Noodle Store Front

 This restaurant is packed full of hungry customers during lunch and dinner.
-Since it’s open 24 hours I go eat there for breakfast early in the morning.
-So not a problem at all getting a seat.
-You won’t find an English menu because there’s not a lot of tourists that come here.
+Since it’s open 24 hours, I eat there for breakfast early in the morning.
+So, not a problem at all getting a seat.
+You won’t find an English menu because there aren’t many tourists who come here.

-There are photos of beef noodles so just point to it and they’ll get you set up with a hot steaming bowl.
+There are photos of beef noodles, so point to it and they’ll get you set up with a hot, steaming bowl.
 If you’re into spicy chili try their house made chili oil for a spicy kick in r your pants.

 Where to Find the Best Fried Pork Chop Noodle Soup in Ximending District